Voluntary Fund for Technical Cooperation in the Field of Human Rights

 Ms. Marieclaire ACOSTA URQUIDI (Mexico)

-Ms. Marieclaire ACOSTA URQUIDI (Mexico) currently heads the Mexico office of Freedom House, an organization dedicated to the promotion of democracy and human rights and is a member of the Advisory Council of the National Human Rights Commission.
-She was Special Ambassador for Human Rights and Democracy (2000) and Undersecretary for Human Rights and Democracy of the Ministry of Foreign Affairs (SRE) of Mexico (2001-2003).
+Ms. Marieclaire ACOSTA URQUIDI (Mexico) currently the President of OXFAM – Mexico, she is also the President of the Consultative Assembly of the National Council of Mexico for the Prevention of Discrimination (CONAPRED) and a Member of the Citizen’s Participation Committee of the National Anti-Corruption System.
+Until recently Ms. Acosta Head the Mexico Office of Freedom House, an organization dedicated to the promotion of democracy and human rights She was Special Ambassador for Human Rights and Democracy (2000) and Undersecretary for Human Rights and Democracy of the Ministry of Foreign Affairs (SRE) of Mexico (2001-2003).
 Director of the Department for Democratic Governance and Special Adviser to the Secretary-General of the Organization of American States (OAS) until March 2008, then served as Director for the Americas of the International Center for Transitional Justice (ICTJ).
 For ten years she chaired the Mexican Commission for the Defense and Promotion of Human Rights (1990-2000) and was founder and director of the Mexican Academy of Human Rights (1984-1989).
 Both organizations were pioneers in the Mexican movement for Human Rights and have made important contributions to this cause.
 Ms. Acosta , who was representative of the Mexico Section of Amnesty International ( 1977-1984 ) , has extensive academic experience at El Colegio de Mexico , the National Autonomous University of Mexico and the University of Notre Dame ( Indiana USA ) among others.
 She has also worked as Adviser to the Working Group Social Convergence of Civil Organizations of the Office of Political Affairs and the Transition Team of President-elect Vicente Fox.
 Ms. Acosta was appointed as VFTC Board Member by the Secretary-General in June 2012.